 We highly recommend getting an eco-friendly sun cream that does not contain harmful chemicals especially if you are on the beach.
 Once you go into the ocean those harmful chemicals from your sunscreen will run off and ruin the coral and marine life so it’s super important to sunbath responsibly.

-Eco-friendly sunscreen is mineral based and usually only cost a few dollars more to help protect our natural bodies of water.
+Eco-friendly sunscreen is mineral-based and usually only costs a few dollars more to help protect our natural bodies of water.
 If you’re not going to swim and only sunbathe just go with a reliable name brand — granted runoff often still ends in our oceans and lakes.

 Moleskin Classic Journal

 Keeping a journal of your travels is timeless.
 It helps one digest the information they receive each day, and has proven mental health benefits.
 Moleskin’s line of journals is classic, well made, and stylish.